PersoSim/PersoSim/README.md

 * [Development Guidelines](https://github.com/PersoSim/PersoSim/wiki/Development-Guidelines)
  * [Definition of Done](https://github.com/PersoSim/PersoSim/wiki/Definition-of-Done)

-If you are interested in a short overview of PeroSim, you can find an article [here](https://silicontrust.files.wordpress.com/2014/06/sn_the_vault_14_20140613_screen.pdf) here published in the magazine VAULT.
+If you are interested in a short overview of PersoSim, you can find an article [here](https://silicontrust.files.wordpress.com/2014/06/sn_the_vault_14_20140613_screen.pdf) published in the magazine VAULT.